Join us for Avoiding Common College Application Pitfalls on 7/9 at 8 pm EST. Space is limited, register today!

 Make sure your academic goals are Specific, Measurable, Achievable, Relevant, and Time-bound.
 For example: “I will improve my math grade from a B- to a B+ by attending weekly tutoring sessions and completing all homework assignments.”

 Think about the activities you took part in this past year.
 Did you enjoy them?
 Which activities do you want to join in the next school year?
-It is more than likely that these activities will take extra time as we transition to in-person events.
+If you’re not sure what to do the summer before your sophomore year of high school, check our summer activities guide, use this time to reflect on what excites you, and double down on it.

 Summer Program Planning: For students looking to combine academics with their personal passions, AcceptU’s mentorship program offers a great opportunity to connect with professors and PhD mentors working on research projects, business ventures, or civic engagement portfolios.
+Whether you’re looking for summer programs for sophomore high school students in STEM, arts, or leadership, there are options to match every goal.
 Click here to discuss the types of offerings available with us.

 Tenth grade is a great time to start visiting colleges (both virtually and in person).
 Choose different types of colleges to explore online.
 This will help you determine what type of college experience you want.